syncfusion-content/asp.netmvc-docs/aspnetmvc/Dependencies.md

 # Dependencies

 Other than the above specified assemblies, Scripts and StyleSheets are the two essential requirements to render the Syncfusion components.
-The components mainly relies on the following 4 common libraries –
+The components mainly relies on the following 3 common libraries –

 * jQuery 1.7.1 and later versions
 * jsRender
 * jQuery.easing
-* jQuery.Globalize

 Currently, we use **jQuery 1.10.2** version, which supports almost all the old and modern browsers.

 **jsRender** script file is required to render the templates.

 **jQuery.easing** script file is required, so as to support the animation effects in the components.

-**jQuery.Globalize** script file is to support the globalization concept.

 ## Scripts